abereborn/pharmacy-admin-dashboard-flutter/README.md

 ## 📌 Notes

 - This project is focused on admin dashboard functionality
-- Category creation feature is not fully implemented
+- Category update (edit) feature is not implemented yet
 - Backend must be running before using the mobile app

 ## 📸 Screenshots